COVID-19 Vaccine R&D Investments

 The period of analysis defined for this database starts in January 2020 to the present.
-As new funding information is found, it will be incorporated into the database and made publicly available on this repository.
+As new funding information is found, it will be incorporated into the database and made publicly available on this repository

-This dataset relies on public disclosure of R&D investments for COVID-19 vaccines.
+This dataset relies on public disclosure of R&D investments for COVID-19 vaccine.
 Given the changing nature of the R&D landscape, the different definitions applied in the funding agreements and the sensitive nature of pharmaceutical R&D investments, the data presented in this database may contain inaccuracies, be incomplete or be out of date.

-As mentioned before, pharmaceutical industry investments are likely to be underreported given the lack of publicly available data.
+Pharmaceutical industry investments are likely to be underreported given the lack of publicly available data.
 Similarly, investment data coming from some countries may be underreported.

-Searches were conducted in English.
+Data searches were conducted in English.
 Information published in other languages on R&D investments has not been included, and such data is likely to have been underreported.